-To switch the pads to another part of the sequence, you have two possibilities:
+To switch the right display and your pads to another part of the sequence, you have two possibilities:

-- Press FOLLOW to enable/disable the Follow function. - → When Follow is enabled, your pads automatically switch to the next 16 steps as soon as the playback position reaches the end of the portion currently displayed.
+► Press the FOLLOW button or Button 5 (FOLLOW) above the display to enable/disable the Follow function.

+When Follow is enabled, the right display and your pads automatically switch to the next 16 steps as soon as the playback position reaches the end of the portion currently displayed.